geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 it's gonna give you the same truth.
 Yeah.
 That wouldn't be doing Viola lga.

 ##### **Chenyu** [[00:09:59](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=599)]
-I think for NAND, it's better to just use the math.version anyway.
+I think for NaN, it's better to just use the math.version anyway.
 We probably want to do that.

 ##### **Geohot** [[00:10:07](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=607)]
 Yeah, we should always use the math.version.